Florida Residency: Guide for Digital Nomads

 Filing a Florida declaration form (Florida Declaration of Domicile) in your new county is a recognized but not mandatory way to show your domicile has changed to Florida.

-Signing this form is especially beneficial when you want to clearly establish Florida as your primary home for legal purposes, such as taxes and estate planning.
+Signing this form (under oath, before a notary public) is especially beneficial when you want to clearly establish Florida as your primary home for legal purposes, such as taxes and estate planning.

 5) Voter registration